py-mine/mcproto/changes/README.md

 ## Footnotes

+- See <https://keepachangelog.com> for more info about why and how to properly maintain a changelog
-For more info, check out the [documentation](https://towncrier.readthedocs.io/en/latest/tutorial.html) for the `towncrier` project.
+- For more info about `towncrier`, check out it's [documentation](https://towncrier.readthedocs.io/en/latest/tutorial.html)